aydindeger/BlueTangle.jl/docs/src/examples.md

 ![](assets/figs/twirl_measure.png)

 The resulting plots provide a visual comparison of the measurement outcomes across the three scenarios: exact, noisy, and noisy with Pauli Twirling.
 This helps to evaluate the effectiveness of error mitigation strategies in NISQ quantum simulations.

-### Conclusion
-This example illustrates the use of Pauli Twirling for mitigating coherent control errors in quantum simulations of the Ising Hamiltonian.
 It's important to recognize the trade-offs involved: while twirling can reduce the impact of coherent errors, it may introduce new noise sources and biases, which must be carefully considered in the analysis of the simulation results.
-The effectiveness of error mitigation strategies like Pauli Twirling should be evaluated in the context of the specific quantum simulation and the nature of the errors involved.